 Percentage-wise, the NHL's market share has seen a whopping increase of 1000% since 2004 in Massachusetts.
 It helps that the Bruins are the second longest-running team in Massachusetts since 1924, with an ever-growing fanbase.

-The Bruins visit the Toronto Maple Leafs on Feb.
-1 in the first opportunity for bettors once retail wagering officially begins at three casinos on Tuesday, Jan.
-31. Check back here for Massachusetts sports betting promo codes.
+The Bruins visited the Toronto Maple Leafs on Feb.
+1 in the first opportunity for bettors once retail wagering officially began on January 31.
+Now, mobile and online sports betting is live, and several Massachusetts betting apps are available to download.

 MLB Will See Biggest Growth By 2030

 Despite the NHL seeing a substantial increase in market share from 2004-2022, it’s Major League Baseball that’s predicted to see the biggest percentage growth in market share in Massachusetts by 2030.
-That speaks to how passionate Boston Red Sox fans are, as they will be closely monitoring MA betting apps this upcoming season.
+That speaks to how passionate Boston Red Sox fans are.
+Keep an eye out for the DraftKings Massachusetts promo code, as the sportsbook is an official partner of the Sox.

 Chances are, there will be an 88% growth in the number of fans, which we forecasted from Google data searches, compared to the NHL’s growth for 2030 (17%).